TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/GitSetup/Index.rst

    Prerequisites
    WorkflowExplained

-These steps will walk you through your basic GIT setup when working with TYPO3.
+These steps will walk you through your basic Git setup when working with TYPO3.

 .. tip::